Retro-Diels–Alder reaction: Heteroatomic dienophiles

 Release of nitrogen from six-membered, cyclic diazenes is common and often spontaneous at room temperature.
-In this particular example, the epoxide shown undergoes rDA at 0 °C. The isomer with a cis relationship between the diazene and epoxide reacts only after heating to >180 °C.
+Such a reaction can be utilized in click reactions where alkanes react with a 1,2,4,5-tetrazine in a diels alder then retro diels alder reaction with the loss of nitrogen.
+In this another example, the epoxide shown undergoes rDA at 0 °C. The isomer with a cis relationship between the diazene and epoxide reacts only after heating to >180 °C.